https://leonardodavincigallery.com/what-is-leonardo-da-vinci-sfumato-technique/

-Leonardo da Vinci introduced a mindset that every author should be employing in their writing, if they are not already.
+Using shadows and reflected light is a technique that doesnt have to be limited to painters or image creators, in my humble opinion.
+It can be used by article writers, novel writers, and just about every form of writing, if they’re not using it already.
 This mindset resulted from a technique da Vinci used in his paintings called sfumato, or “gone up in smoke”.
 I use it so often that I don’t think of it as a technique anymore, but I found it interesting to read the explorations of it by one most famous artists in history.
-The basic tenet of the sfumato technique da Vinci made famous, was to avoid using specific and concrete lines in his paintings.
+The basic tenet of the sfumato technique, da Vinci made famous, was to avoid using specific and concrete lines in his paintings.
 This might not sound like a novel technique to the accomplished artist of the day, but it was groundbreaking in its day.
 Da Vinci did not invent this technique, as some evidence suggests it dates back to the chiaroscuro effects used by ancient Greeks and Romans, but da Vinci took it to another level.
-As author Walter Isaacson wrote, Leonardo was so obsessed with using shadows and reflected light that he wrote fifteen thousand words on the topic, “And that is probably less than half of what he originally wrote,” Isaacson opined.

-The sfumato technique also applies to writing.
-When an author begins writing a story, they characterize their main character with bold lines through unique, individualistic, and semi-autobiographical lines.
-The more an author explores that character, the more they chip away at strict characterization and allow the character to breathe for themselves in a manner that adds dimension.
+When the writer begins writing a story, they characterize their main character with bold lines through unique, individualistic, and semi-autobiographical lines.
+The more an author explores that character, the more they chip away at strict characterization and allow their main character to breathe for themselves in a manner that adds dimension.
 They characterize with shading and reflection, or refraction through supporting characters, until they have done little to characterize the main character except through their interactions with others and events.
 Their main character becomes more prominent through these literary devices, until the central character becomes the literary equivalent to an eye of the storm.

-In writing, we call the sfumato technique “the show don’t tell” technique.
-The author uses supporting characters and setting to define their main character, and they use all of this to bring the events involved in their stories to life.
+In most cases, we want to see characterization in action, we want to see what da Vinci called sfumato technique, or what we call the “show don’t tell” technique.
+The author uses supporting characters and setting to define their main character, and they use all of this to bring the events involved in their stories to bring them to life.
 The takeaway might be that the optimum characterizations are those characterizations that appear more organic to the reader.
 In other words, the author should be working his or her tail off to make the work appear so easy that the reader thinks anyone could do it.

 Chekov’s Razor

-The greater takeaway for aspiring writers is to get the idea down before you forget it.
+The takeaway for aspiring writers is to get the idea down before you forget it.
 Don’t worry about sequencing, chronology, grammar, spelling, or if this story is the base for the next great American novel.
-Just write it down and worry about all the editing later.
-Just writing a bunch of gibberish down, only the writer understands, opens them up to the subject matter.
+Just write it down and worry about all that later.
+Just write a bunch of gibberish down that only the writer understands, until the subject matter begins to open up to the writer.
 Once the author is in, the material might have the wherewithal to be in a near proximity to where a story lies, but the real story could take paragraphs, or pages, to develop.

 Chekov’s razor focuses on threes, the first three paragraphs, and/or three pages of a manuscript, short story, or essay, but I’ve found this length arbitrary.
 When I begin a story, I think I have a full-fledged introduction on my hands.
 I don’t think anyone writes gibberish just to write gibberish, it feels like this could or should be the story at the time.
 I lock myself up when I try to determine if the writing is up to my standard, or if it’s going anywhere.
-I unlock myself by writing it and deleting later if necessary.
+I unlock myself by writing it all down, all of the important and unimportant that comes to mind, then I delete the unimportant.

 Thus, I don’t believe there is magic in the power of threes in employing Chekov’s Razor to storytelling.
 A central idea, or pivot point arrives in the course of writing, but the point of Chekov’s razor is to dump and delete the useless information the writer used to write the story.